paulovn/ml-vm-notebook/README.md

    located and execute a `vagrant up` command.

-4. Vagrant should launch the process and download the base box from the public repository (this is only done once).
+4. Vagrant should launch the process and download the base box from the public repository (this takes time, depending on your network bandwidth, but is only done once).

 5. Then the VM will be started and provisioned.
 The process will print progress messages to the terminal.